dbaarda/workspace-tools/3DPrinting/3DPrinting.md

 the polygon slice lines.
 So the larger out of precision and tolerance has the most effect, but the smaller can also contribute a bit.

-A rough guess of the combined reduction in hole diameter would be `2*sqrt(precision^2 + tolerance^2)`.
+A rough guess of the combined reduction in hole radius would be `sqrt(precision^2 + tolerance^2)`.
 Note that setting precision super small will make the slicing approximation closer and closer to the mesh approximation, and cannot go finer.
 So in practice setting precision to something really small like 0.01mm means your quality and gcode size is bound by the tolerance used to export the model.
-For precision=0.01mm and tolerance=0.06mm the precision effect is negligable and the diameter increase needed for holes is still about 0.12mm.
+For precision=0.01mm and tolerance=0.06mm the precision effect is negligable and the radius increase needed for clearance holes is still about 0.06mm.

 ### Line shape compensation